marian-stanciulica/Foodybite/README.md

 ### Store Tokens from FoodybiteServer in Keychain

+I chose to store in the `Keychain` the tokens received on login from the server to ensure the security and privacy of the user since session tokens are considered sensitive information.
+If an attacker has access to them, he can imporsonate the real user and steal his data or make distructive actions.

+I use `Keychain` because is the default option of secure storage on iOS, uses strong encryption to protect the data, making it difficult for other apps or users to access the stored information.
+Additionally, it can be erased remotely, helping to prevent unauthorized access.

 ### Password Hashing

 I avoid sending passwords in the requests' body as clear text by hashing them using `SHA512` before sending them.
 This way, I never store any password or send them over the network.